petemignin/Healthcare-Info-Tool-/README.md

 To run the application locally, follow these steps:

-1. Clone the repository: `git clone <git@github.com:petemignin/Healthcare.gov-Explanation-Tool.git>`
+1. Fork and clone the repository: https://github.com/petemignin/Healthcare.gov-Explanation-Tool
-2. Navigate to the project directory: `cd Healthcare.gov-Explanation-Tool`
+2. Navigate to the project directory.
-3. Install dependencies: `npm install`
+3. Install the json-server to mock an external API: `$ npm install -g json-server`
-4. Start the development server: `npm start`
+4. Then run the server with: `$ json-server db.json`

-The application will be running on `http://localhost:3000`.
+5. The application will be running on `http://localhost:3000`

 ## Usage